Quozul/EnhancedSurvival/README.md

 #### Mobs
 - [ ] Animals can breed themselves by eating plants on ground (dropped items or grown plants)
 - [ ] Random chance to get a mob head
+- [x] Low chance to drop spawn egg from mob

 #### Plants
 - [ ] Right click on plants to harvest them